-Moving to Germany – The ultimate guide
+Moving to Germany – The Ultimate Guide

-This is especially important as you will not be able to rent an appartment or sign up for a internet provider without a German bank account.
+This is especially important as you will usually not be able to rent an appartment or sign up for a internet provider without a German bank account.

 Depending on many factors like whether you are a student or you are working in Germany, or if you prefer online banking to normal banks, there are many different choices.

 Some of them come with a free VISA card others only include an EC-card, which sometimes comes in handy.

 Finding the best German bank account is a difficult task, that is why we put together a detailed overview over the best German bank accounts available.